Symptoms and Diagnosis of endometriosis

 - Deep Endometriosis Clinical exam can detect only the very large low lesions.
 Important is that at clinical exam during menstruation much more nodules are found, an exam that should be done routinely in women with severe pain

-- Conclusions : Ultrasound imaging has to be interpreted in the clinical context.Therefore it becomes important that the ultrasound is performed by the surgeon or in close collaboration with the surgeon.
-Malignancy ?
-The raw data of cystic ovarian endometriosis ultrasound demonstrate that some 3% of the endometrioma’s turned out to be malignant, This is not a real problem since in women before menopause the risk of malignancy is less than 0.5%, and in women less than 40-45 years almost in-existent.
+- Conclusions : Ultrasound imaging has to be interpreted in the clinical context.Therefore it becomes important that the ultrasound is performed by or in close collaboration with the surgeon.

 Other exams as Cat-scan, Colonoscopy and MRI

-Other exams are useful as preparation for surgery, not for diagnosis.
+These exams are useful as preparation for surgery, but limited for diagnosis.

 - Cat-scan and colonoscopy can detect large nodules of deep endometriosis when occluding the bowel.
 This however are extremely rare findings.